softwareconstruction240/softwareconstruction/chess/3-web-api/getting-started.md

 ![Install dependency](install-dependency.gif)

-Add the dependencies for using JavaSpark and associate it with your `server` module.
+Add the dependencies for using Javalin and associate it with your `server` module.

-- `com.sparkjava:spark-core:2.9.3`
+- `io.javalin:javalin:6.4.0`

   Handles HTTP requests and registers handlers for endpoints.

-- `org.slf4j:slf4j-simple:1.7.36`
+- `org.slf4j:slf4j-simple:2.0.13`

-  Logger for SparkJava.
+  Logger for Javalin.

 ## Getting the Webpage for Testing Setup